-Translations of amounts from RMB into US\$ for the convenience of the reader have been calculated at the exchange rate of RMB 6.3726 per US\$1.00 on December 30, 2021, as published on the website of the United States Federal Reserve Board.
+Translations of amounts from RMB into US\$ for the convenience of the readers were calculated at the exchange rate of RMB 6.8972 per US\$1.00 on December 30, 2022, as published on the website of the United States Federal Reserve Board.
 No representation is made that the RMB amounts could have been, or could be converted into US\$ at such rate.